yann99991/prescribedSLERPMotionSolver/README.md

 The `prescribedSLERPMotionSolver` is a motion solver for OpenFOAM that allows for the definition of complex mesh motions using Spherical Linear Interpolation (SLERP).
 A detailed description of this code and its applications has been submitted to the OpenFOAM Journal for publication.

-Here’s a clearer and more polished version of your instructions, using UK English and consistent formatting—suitable for inclusion in a `README.md`:

 ---

 ## **Compilation Instructions**